Galois Groups in Enumerative Geometry and Applications: Numerical Algebraic Geometry

 \section{Numerical Algebraic Geometry}

-Methods from numerical analysis underlie algorithms that readily solve systems of polynomial equations.
+Methods from numerical analysis underlie algorithms that readily solve systems of polynomial equations over $\CC$.
 Numerical algebraic geometry uses this to represent and study algebraic varieties on a computer.
 We sketch some of its fundamental algorithms, which will later be used for studying Galois groups.
+For a more complete survey, see~\cite{NNLA}.